rubycocos/git/hubba-reports/README.md

 - ...

-Look into the [/reports](https://github.com/rubycoco/git/tree/master/hubba-reports/lib/hubba/reports/reports) directory for all reports and, yes, on how to code your very own.
+Look into the [/reports](https://github.com/rubycoco/git/tree/master/hubba-reports/lib/hubba/reports/reports) directory for all reports and, yes, you can - on how to code your very own.

+#### Generate statistic / reports

-If you only generate a single report, use:
+If you only generate a single built-in report, use:

 ``` ruby
 require 'hubba/reports'